Author: Ron Graham

 1 Fear of God Encourages Us to Obey Him

 - Fear encourages faithfulness.
 The Hebrew writer contrasts "full assurance of faith" with "a certain terrifying expectation".
-Of course the latter is not the fear that we have, but rather the fear of going back to that fear and losing the assurance of faith.
-The Hebrew writer uses this to motivate Christians to keep obeying God (Hebrews 10:22, 26-31).
+Because Christians have full assurance, they no longer have a terrifying expectation.
+But they still have a healthy fear of falling back into that terrifying expectation, and losing the assurance of faith.
+The Hebrew writer uses this fear to motivate Christians to keep obeying God (Hebrews 10:22, 26-31).

 - Fear moderates liberty.
 Fear of offending God helps us to properly restrict our liberty as Christians.
 Christians should never use their "freedom as a covering for evil" for liberty does not permit sin (1Peter 2:16-17).

-- Fear promotes care.
-Paul says, "You were called to freedom, brethren —only do not turn your freedom into an opportunity for the flesh, but through love serve one another" being careful about the liberties we take (Galatians 5:13, 1Corinthians 8:9).
+- Fear promotes care for others.
+Paul says, "You were called to freedom, brethren —only do not turn your freedom into an opportunity for the flesh, but through love serve one another."
+This involves being careful about the liberties we take (Galatians 5:13, 1Corinthians 8:9).

 - Fear perfects holiness and help us work out our own salvation.
 (2Corinthians 7:1, Philippians 2:12).

 - Fear can degenerate into terror.
 The fear that motivates us to love and obey God can degenerate into a morbid terror, that "certain terrifying expectation" that we mentioned earlier (Hebrews 10:22,27).

 - Fear can also degenerate into legalism and guilt.
 Fear can deteriorate from a motive to obey God, into a desire to add oppressive rules to the law of Christ.
 Paul frowned on this kind of false religion (Colossians 2:16-23).
 Note that Paul makes a distinction between a person restricting his own personal liberty for the sake of others, and a person binding or following man-made religious laws.